AryanK1511/My-DevOPS-Journey/001-Docker/Introduction.md

 - **/var/lib/docker/overlay**: Container Volumes
 - **/var/run/docker.sock**: The pipe between the Docker Client and Docker Engine
 - **/etc/docker/daemon.json**: Docker Engine Configuration (might not exist at first).

+## How does Docker work underneath the hood?